UNIT- VI SOCIOLOGY AND EDUCATION

 Instead of merely viewing the growing population as a liability, we should change the population into an asset and strength along with trying to control its growth.
 This can be done only by education and human development.

-The three main deficiencies in the present education system may be described as follows:
+three main deficiencies in the present education system may be described as

 our stage of development in terms of its employment potential or investment demands.